Azure/azure-functions-redis-extension/README.md

 ### `Redis` Output Binding

 #### Inputs
-- `ConnectionStringSetting`: Name of the setting in the appsettings that holds the to the Redis cache connection string (eg `<cacheName>.redis.cache.windows.net:6380,password=...`).
+- `ConnectionStringSetting`: Name of the setting in the appsettings that holds the to the Redis cache connection string (e.g. `<cacheName>.redis.cache.windows.net:6380,password=...`).
-- `Command`: The Redis command to be executed on the cache without any arguments.
+- `Command`: The Redis command to be executed on the cache without any arguments. (e.g. `"GET"`, `"HGET"`)

 #### Function Return type
 - `string[]`: Arguments for the redis command.